Amazon: Running Shoe Deals - click here to view current selection.

 • David Henry says:

 Definitely not true, not to mention Pete’s top 3 shoes above are all under 8 oz…just cause they aren’t zero drop, by no means are they maximalist.
 I personally have quite a few, fairly minimal shoes in my review queue right now, but I also not dogmatically stuck on minimalist shoes, but well designed shoes.
-Of my top shoes: https://runblogger.com/2016/01/davids-year-in-review-best-shoes-of-2015-and-looking-ahead-to-2016.html Only 1 of the honorable mentions (Skechers GOrun Ultra Road) is categorically maximalist.
+Of my top shoes: link to runblogger.com Only 1 of the honorable mentions (Skechers GOrun Ultra Road) is categorically maximalist.
 I run everything from track workouts, 5ks, road marathons and all the way to 100 mile mountain races and the same shoes are not ideal for every outing or race.
 Thanks for reading. -David

 4. While I, too, have enjoyed this site’s review of low-drop and minimalist shoes, Pete has always said that this blog is more about his own running journey and not specifically about low-drop and/or minimalist shoes.
 He has also said that he’s not locked into one set of specs on a shoe, but he just wants a shoe that works for him.
 My guess is that you’ll see a variety of shoes reviewed in 2016 as Pete stated in his year-end review post that he wants to rebuild some mileage and has many new shoes to review.
 I’ve enjoyed this blog since I found it several years ago and will continue to follow it.
 Through this blog, I’ve been encouraged to try a variety of shoes and I have found that my sweet spot is somewhere around 4mm drop.
 In searching for that sweet spot, I have experimented with shoes that range from zero drop to 8mm, and while none of them have been complete turnoffs, I’ve found what I’m comfortable with because of the experimentation that Pete encourages.